 Cecil H. Moore, Jr., age 80, has served on our board of directors since 2003.
 Mr. Moore is currently a private investor and retired from KPMG LLP in 2000 after 37 years in which he served in various capacities with the public accounting firm.
 Among other positions, he served as managing partner of the firm's Dallas, Texas office from 1990 to 1999.
 Prior to 1990, Mr. Moore was partner-in-charge of the audit and accounting practice of the firm's Dallas, Texas office for 12 years.
 From 2014 to 2016, Mr. Moore served as a director and chairman of the audit committee of Sizmek Inc., a former publicly held on-line advertising business that was spun-off in 2014 by Digital Generation, Inc. From 2011 to 2014, he served as a director and chairman of the audit committee of Digital Generation, Inc., a former publicly held provider of digital technology services to media outlets.
-From 2030 until 2009, Mr. Moore served as a director and chairman of the audit committee of Perot Systems.
+From 2003 until 2009, Mr. Moore is a director and chairman of the audit committee of Perot Systems.
 Mr. Moore is a licensed certified public accountant.
-He has served as a director and as the chairman of the audit committee of Kronos Worldwide since prior to 2015, and as a member of its management development and compensation committee and serves as the chairman of our audit committee.
+He has served as a director and as the chairman of the audit committee of Kronos Worldwide since prior to 2015, and as a member of its management development and compensation committee and serves as the chairman of the audit committee and serves as the chairman of the audit committee and serves as the chairman of or audit committee.